blixxurd/clicker-engine/README.md

-# Clicker Game Engine
+# Idle Clicker Engine

 > A TypeScript-first, framework-agnostic engine for building incremental/idle/clicker games.
 Deterministic, composable, and production-ready.

-**Clicker Game Engine** provides the core building blocks for idle games: resources, generators with cost scaling, items, upgrades, tasks, persistence with offline progress, and an event system for UI reactivity—all with strict TypeScript types and zero framework lock-in.
+**Idle Clicker Engine** provides the core building blocks for idle games: resources, generators with cost scaling, items, upgrades, tasks, persistence with offline progress, and an event system for UI reactivity—all with strict TypeScript types and zero framework lock-in.

 ---